renovate-reproductions/15192/README.md

 # maven-libs

-Update minor and patch library, Java and Eclipse versions in pom.xml.
+Update minor and patch library and Java versions in pom.xml.

 Library versions should not update to unstable versions like rc*.